PaulNonz/countries-test/README.md

 # countries-test
-this is just a random API fetch app not yet complete as I am yet to complete the day and night theme toggler function
+This is just a random API fetch web app that is yet to be complete (30%). i still have the day and night theme button (toggler) functionality to do, and i am also yet to link each country card to it's more info (information) page.